 WHITE TEA + LEMON

 Who needs Spanx when you can sip on a powerful brew?
 White tea works in three distinct ways to help strip away fat from your body.
 A study published in the Journal of Nutrition and Metabolism showed that white tea can simultaneously boost lipolysis (the breakdown of fat) and block adipogenesis (the formation of fat cells).
-Another group of researchers found that the tea is also a rich source of antioxidants that trigger the release of fat from the cells and help speed the liver’s ability to turn fat into energy.
-The Vitamin C in just half a lemon can boost fat burning by as much as 25 percent and whittle your waist, according to one study.
+The Add some lemon to your tea to boost your Vitamin C intake.
+Participants boosted fat burning by as much as 30 percent during a workout when they had adequate levels of vitamin C, according to one study.
 If there’s such a thing as a muffin-top-melting tea, this is it.

 RASPBERRIES + WALNUTS

 In a European Journal of Endocrinology study, researchers discovered that those whose diets were supplemented with insoluble fiber had higher levels of ghrelin, a hormone that controls hunger.
 And a cup of these little ruby jewels has 8 grams of fiber!
 Insoluble fiber helps feed the healthy bacteria in your gut, triggering production of a fatty acid that reduces inflammation throughout your body.
 Pairing these fat-burning bullets with good polyunsaturated fats, like those found in walnuts, activate genes that reduce fat storage and improve insulin metabolism.
 At about 13 grams per one ounce serving, walnuts are one of the best dietary sources of those fats.

 PEPITAS + GREENS